Akash-kumar-2003/Akash-first/README.md

 # Akash-first
-this is a firsr for git &amp;github
+this is a firsr for git &amp;github.